Philosophy and economics: Related disciplines

 The ethics of economic systems is an area of overlap between business ethics and the philosophy of economics.
 People who write on the ethics of economic systems are more likely to call themselves political philosophers than business ethicists or economic philosophers.
 There is significant overlap between theoretical issues in economics and the philosophy of economics.
 As economics is generally accepted to have its origins in philosophy, the history of economics overlaps with the philosophy of economics.

 Degrees

 Some universities offer joint degrees that combine philosophy, politics and economics.
 These degrees cover many of the problems that are discussed in Philosophy and Economics, but are more broadly construed.
-A small number of universities, notably the London School of Economics, University of Edinburgh, the Erasmus University Rotterdam, Copenhagen Business School, the University of Vienna and the University of Bayreuth offer master's degree programs specialized in philosophy and economics.
+A small number of universities, notably the London School of Economics, University of Edinburgh, the Erasmus University Rotterdam, Copenhagen Business School, the University of Vienna the University of Bayreuth, the University of Hamburg and the Witten/Herdecke University offer master's degree programs specialized in philosophy, politics and economics.